Weeds cost the Victorian economy over $900 million each year

 Invasive animals can pose a serious threat to biodiversity.
 They contribute to the loss of native animals and farm productivity by direct predation or by disturbing or eating native vegetation, and by spreading weeds.

 Under the Catchment and Land Protection Act 1994 certain animals are declared as pest animals in Victoria.
-Established pest animals include foxes, rabbits, feral pigs and feral goats.
+Established pest animals include foxes, rabbits, feral pigs, feral goats and feral cats.

 The impact of pest animals on the environment is recognised through several listings under the Flora and Fauna Guarantee Act 1988 .